How to Create Technical Documentation with Examples

 3. Stripe

 Stripe is also a good example of technical documentation.
-For example, when you open the home page, it describes the product details in layman terms.
-As the company is a service and SaaS provider, people from other backgrounds can easily understand the very meaning of the document.
+For example, when you open the home page, it describes the product details in easy-to-understand terms.
+As the company is a service and SaaS provider, people from other backgrounds can easily understand the document.

 4. Dropbox